Greek Salad with Peppers

-I love the colorful peppers in this Chopped Greek Salad with Peppers but you can use all one color if that’s what you have.
-Make this version of Greek Salad when you don’t have great tomatoes yet.
+I love the variety of colorful peppers in this Greek Salad with Peppers, but you can use all one color if that’s what you have.
+And every year I make this version of Greek Salad with cherry tomatoes and lots of peppers when I don’t have garden tomatoes yet.

-When I went to Greece I was surprised that what I’d always thought of as Greek Salad didn’t seem to exist there.
-Instead, every little restaurant had a dish they called country salad or village salad, which had cucumbers, tomatoes, onions, green peppers, Kalamata olives, and feta, and a dressing which always contained oregano.
-Now a few years later, one of my favorite Salt Lake City restaurants calls this combination Greek Salad and when it has lettuce added, they call it American Greek Salad.
-That works for me, and I do really like this type of Chopped Greek Salad.
+When I went to Greece I noticed every little restaurant had a dish they called country salad or village salad, which had cucumbers, tomatoes, onions, green peppers, Kalamata olives, and Feta, and a dressing which always contained oregano.
+And then I started noticing that many of the salads like this in America didn’t have peppers.

 What ingredients do you need for this recipe?